 One person killed in shooting on Jim Taylor Drive near Tigerland

-BATON ROUGE – Early Wednesday morning a fatal shooting occurred at an apartment complex near Jim Taylor Drive and Alvin Dark Avenue.
+BATON ROUGE – Authorities are investigating a fatal shooting at a complex near Tigerland that left one man dead.

-Baton Rouge Police say one man was killed, as they lead an investigation into the incident more information will be provided.
+HAPPENING NOW: Police are investigating a overnight shooting on Jim Taylor Drive and Alvin Dark Avenue near Tiger land .
+The incident happened on the bottom floor of this complex right where I’m pointing.
+There’s still few details at the time @WBRZ pic.twitter.com/0QToO6qvm0— Nadeen Abusada (@NadeenAbusada) November 6, 2019

+The incident took place overnight at 1155 Jim Taylor Drive around 2 a.m.
+BRPD says one man was found dead on scene.
+Neighbors in the areas told WBRZ they heard gunshots late Tuesday, but disregarded them.

 More News